IT Support Automation Examples: 20 Ranked by Operational Impact

 2. Smart Routing by Service Type

-What it does: Routes tickets directly to the correct agent group based on classification, channel, and intent signals without passing through a general queue.
+What it does: Routes tickets directly to the correct agent group based on classification, channel, and intent signals.
+No general queue required.

 Why it matters: Every routing error adds delay to first response and introduces a handoff that requires context recreation.
-Teams with more than three service groups typically have measurable routing error rates that this automation eliminates.
+Teams with more than three service groups typically have measurable routing error rates.
+This automation eliminates them.

 Precondition: Agent group structures must be documented and consistently applied.
 Routing into undefined or inconsistently staffed groups creates a queue without an owner.